amaturer/demo-repo/README.md

+#demo
-#demo repository for the touring app
+repository for the touring app!